 Premier Ching-kuo reviewing honor guard

+CPYRGHT

 Special Report

--6-
+- 6 -

-Approved For Release 2004/09/28 .CIA-RDP85T00875R001500060012-3 SECRET
+SECRET Approved For Release 1999/09/25 CFARDP85T00875R001500070003-2

-25X1
+foreign policy.
+Taipei warned Manila that recognition of China would damage the entire spectrum of Filipino relations with Taipei, but nevertheless is formulating plans to maintain economic, civilian, and cultural ties with the Philippines even if Manila does not heed the warning.
+The same policy is being applied to Malaysia.

+The Honeymoon Ends

 After nearly two years as de facto head of the Nationalist regime, Chiang Ching-kuo's political honeymoon may be ending.
 His handling of the Japanese civil air issue and his tight money policy have led to the first real, if muted, criticism of his government.
 So far, the Premier has earned support from foes in the Nationalist old guard, as well as from his long-time supporters and the population at large, for his successful economic policies and his handling of relations with Taiwan's one indispensable friend-the US.
 As Washington proceeds with further normalization of relations with Peking, and as economic problems, such as inflation and world oil prices, buffet Taipei, Chiang Ching-Kuo will face harder problems than ever before.
 Missteps in dealing with these problems could shake public confidence in his leadership.

 His regime is not in any immediate danger.
 Moreover, the Premier benefits from a widespread popular belief that there is no one capable of taking his place and from the fatalistic feeling that tiny Taiwan is merely a pawn in the game of international politics.
 The island will probably face a succession crisis when Chiang Ching-kuo dies.
 There is no successor in sight, nor is the Premier grooming one.
 Chiang will probably be succeeded by a collective leadership, which will have to deal with the enduring problem of maintaining an independent Taiwan in a still less friendly international environment.
-25X1 25X1
+(SECRET NO FOREIGN DISSEM)